 speaker

 Karen

 Yeah, I'll take that one.
 In terms of what's really driving our outperformance relative to the overall market, one of the things we look at is a mix of transaction sizes that are occurring.
-And there has been a return in industrial just as I've been talking about in the office of the industry.
-So we have a larger transaction sizes where we tend to play well and have a larger share of our business.
+And there has been a return in industrial, just as I've been talking about, in office of larger transaction sizes where we tend to play well and have a larger share of our business.
 So that's certainly contributing to it.
 We also have been continuing to build and think about the shape of our industrial leasing teams over time and investing where we see opportunity, growth opportunities going forward.
 So it's a big area of focus for us as we continue.
-And as I mentioned, my remarks, the softness in industrial leasing is really, it's a shorter term thing.
+And as I mentioned, my remarks, the softness industrial leasing is really, it's a shorter term thing.
 In the midterm and long term, we still continue to believe that the industrial outlook will remain strong and generate activity in the future.

+speaker